DaKurlzz970/sexbound-red-shift/readme.md

 ## Sexbound Red Shift
 NodeJS service which can be run simultaneously while playing Starbound.
-Every new line added to the 'starbound.log' file is scanned for SXB_METADATA.
-Upon scanning a SXB_METADATA event then custom events such as API / Webhook calls can be triggered. i.e. Dim the lights in your room, open the garage door, or vibrate something..
+Every new line added to the 'starbound.log' file is scanned for SXB_EVENT.
+Upon scanning a SXB_EVENT event then custom events such as API / Webhook calls can be triggered. i.e. Dim the lights in your room, open the garage door, or vibrate something..

 ## Requirements
 * NPM